MinecraftU/mcu-curriculum/server_instructions/server_instructions.md

-MultiMC instances for all three of our servers can be downloaded [here](https://drive.google.com/drive/folders/1iFEHelj_f6AewnWqjkmtoQWgSm-0kJyt?usp=sharing).

 ## Creative Server

 This is a vanilla Minecraft server.
 This server can be joined from default Minecraft launcher or MultiMC as long as they are running version 1.16.3.
 We suggest using [MultiMC](https://multimc.org/) to create a 1.16.3 "instance" of Minecraft to connect to the server.